pgaston/SmartForms/README.md

 - Legal document creation and workflow
 - Customer onboarding
 - 'Know Your Customer' processing and workflow
-- Complicated product enrollment or maintenance
+- Lead sharing in a multi-product/segment world
 - Periodic reviews of mandated procedures
 - and more...